EventSaucePHP/EventSauce/docs/docs/testing/handling-exception.md

 }
 ```

-The `finally` class will be triggered even though a exception is thrown.
+The `finally` clause will be triggered even though an exception is thrown.
 In
 this case the events recorded prior to the exception are still recorded but
 your exception still bubbles up so you can handle it transparently.